Connect with a certified trainer for free

 Recovery

-The time it takes you to recover from an AC separation will depend on the grade of the separation, as well as the treatment options that are most effective in your recovery.
+The time it takes you to recover from a shoulder separation will depend on the grade of the separation and the treatment options that are most effective in your recovery.
 Type I AC separations, treated nonoperatively, can heal in one to two weeks, while type II tears may take two to four weeks.

-If you require surgery, immobilization is often needed for the first 6 weeks after surgery, after which physical therapy is often needed.
-Usually recovery and return to sports takes at least six months.
+If you require surgery, immobilization is often needed for the first six weeks after surgery, after which physical therapy is often needed.
+Recovery and return to sports usually take at least six months following a surgical collarbone injury repair.

 GET BACK TO WHAT YOU LOVE.
 FASTER